sorice/paraph-text-reuse-slides/revealjs-md-presentation/README.md

 > “The act of taking the writings of another person and passing them off as one’s own, generally in violation of copyright laws.”

 - Source code plagiarism has been studied before the '80s.
 ##### (Parker1989) Internet upgraded that problem!
-- Natural languague texts are the most plagiarised archieves
+- Natural languague texts are the most plagiarised archieves.
 ##### (85% of Internet available texts).

 --